techbrett/OfficeDocs-SkypeForBusiness/Teams/migration-from-teams.md

 # Data transfer out to Third-party when leaving Teams

 Microsoft supports customer choice, including the choice to migrate your data away from Teams.
-Teams now offer one-time free exit for small and medium-sized customers (up to 500 employees) leaving Teams when taking their data out of Teams to switch to a third-party.
+Teams now offer a 90-day free exit for small and medium-sized customers (up to 500 employees) who are leaving Teams and taking their data out to switch to a third-party.
+This allows for unlimited exports during this period of time.

-For Enterprise Customers: please use the export API for a better experience: [Export content with the Microsoft Teams Export APIs](export-teams-content.md)
+For large-scale customers, including Enterprise customers: Use the export API for a better experience: [Export content with the Microsoft Teams Export APIs](export-teams-content.md)

-## Data transfer fees that are applied when moving all data off Teams
+## Essential requirements and access guidelines for the Teams data transfer tool

-Use the following steps to submit your request for one-time free exit from Microsoft Teams:
+Use the following steps to submit your request for the 90-day free exit from Microsoft Teams:

 ### Prerequisites to access Teams data export tool

-1. To let us know you want to leave Microsoft Teams, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support
+1. To begin the process of moving from Microsoft Teams, and access the tool, select [this link](https://aka.ms/AccessTeamsDataExportTool) to contact support.
 1. Choose your preferred method of contact: email or phone.
 Make sure to have the following information ready.
     1. Title: Use a predefined title.
     1. Description: Provide an estimate of the size of your tenant and why you want to move your data.
-1. Wnen we receipt your request we begin the evaluation process and notify you when you can access the tool.
+1. Wnen we receive your request we begin the evaluation process and notify you when you can access the tool.

 ### Access the Teams data export tool

-Migrating data involves sensitive data.
+Migrating data involves sensitive content.
 Note the following:

 - **Access role**: As it contains sensitive data, you will need to login to the Teams Admin Center as the global administrator to access it
 - **Duration**: You can use the tool for up to 90 days.
 - **Download window**: After the data is prepared, you’ll download a ZIP file with a series of JSON files.
 When the download link becomes available, you have 24 hours to download it.

 > [!NOTE]
-> When you start exporting data or when an export is in progress, any new data created after that start isn't included.
-To capture the content that isn't included, you can execute another export, as long as it's within 90 days.
+> When you start exporting data or when an export is in progress, any new data created after that isn't included.
+To capture the content that isn't included, you can do another export within 90 days.

 ## What the Teams data export tool supports